sdrazen/astro-info/README.md

 -   info on past and future lunar and solar eclipses
 -   traslated to English, Croatian and German language
 -   ability to add more languages quickly and easily
--   data currently on Firebase and MongoDb (user switchable)
+-   data currently in MongoDb database
 -   insertable user data about astronomy stores and best astronomy locations
 -   astro calulator (RA, DEC, Alt/Az, object positions at given time etc.)
 -   new APOD (Astronomy Picture of the Day) every day